geotrellis/geotrellis-admin/README.md

 ## Run Web Service

-7. Return to gt-admin/viewer and run
+Return to gt-admin/viewer and run

   `grunt serve`

-8. Now execute run-server from the gt-admin root directory to display the newly-ingested tiles.
+Now execute `./run-server.sh` from the gt-admin root directory to display the newly-ingested tiles.